etsy/statsd-jvm-profiler/README.md

 Memory and GC metrics are reported once every 10 seconds.
 The CPU time is sampled every millisecond, but only reported every 10 seconds.
 The CPU time metrics represent the total time spent in that function.

 Profiling a long-running process or a lot of processes simultaneously will produce a lot of data, so be careful with the capacity of your StatsD instance.
-The `filterPackages` argument can be used to limit the number of functions that are reported.
+The `packageWhitelist` argument can be used to limit the number of functions that are reported.
 Any function whose stack trace contains a function in one of the whitelisted packages will be included.

 ## Visualization